DUNE-DAQ/trgtools/docs/emulate-from-tpstream.md

 `tc_dump.py`.

-The application understands that there might be multiple sources of trigger primitives, that differnet files will might contain TPs from different sources (e.g. two APAs), or that different files might contain TPs from the same sources but across different time-periods (e.g. two consecutive files from the same APAs).
+The application understands that there might be multiple sources of trigger primitives, that different files might contain TPs from different sources (e.g. two APAs), or that different files might contain TPs from the same sources but across different time-periods (e.g. two consecutive files from the same APAs).